Greenville County Council · District 23 · Democratic Primary · June 9, 2026

 Greenville County ranks 14th deadliest in the nation for pedestrians.
 The Walmart intersection on White Horse Road is the 22nd deadliest intersection in the entire country.
 SCDOT has produced study after study.
 People keep dying.

-That is not neglect.
-That is a deliberate policy choice.
-And it is a policy choice Angela will fight to reverse from her first day on the Greenville County Council.
+That is beyond neglect.
+These are deliberate policy choices.
+And it is these policy choices that Angela will fight to rectify from her first day on the Greenville County Council.

 White Horse Rd — 22nd deadliest in US Pedestrian deaths Infrastructure inequity SCDOT accountability Equity audits Community input